 I was right.
 Although I put up a good fight, it was only minutes before he had me pinned beneath him, my arms locked above my head.
 I glared up at him, my eyes spitting sparks, but he just laughed breathlessly.
 Both of us were breathing hard, and I was pleased to see a bruise forming over one of his eyes where I’d landed a hearty blow.
 He grinned down at me, shaking his head.

-.
+“You’ve gotten good, sui-toha-to.
 Almost as good as me.”

 I wriggled under him and demanded he let me up.
 Once his grip loosened, however, I brought my knee up in a hard jab, catching him unawares.
 I was on my feet in a flash, making a mad sprint to where both our weapons had landed.
 I scooped them up, sheathing my tachi on the run, and clutching his swords tightly.
 I flew back to the dojo, leaving him cursing as he tried to catch me.
 It wouldn’t happen.
 I could outrun him even if I had a sprained ankle.
 Well, maybe not then, but any other time for sure.
 My feet pounded the grass and I finally slid into the dojo with a breathless sigh.
 I’d won.
 Finally, I’d won.